GUIDEd Agents: Enhancing Navigation Policies through Task-Specific Uncertainty Abstraction in Localization-Limited Environments: Abstract

 \section{Abstract}

-Autonomous vehicles performing navigation tasks in complex environments face significant challenges due to uncertainty in state estimation.
-In many scenarios, such as stealth operations or resource-constrained settings, accessing high-precision localization comes at a significant cost, forcing the robots to rely primarily on less precise state estimates.
-Our key observation is that different tasks require varying levels of precision in different regions: a robot navigating a crowded space might need precise localization near obstacles but can operate effectively with less precise state estimates in open areas.
+Autonomous robots performing navigation tasks in complex environments often face significant challenges due to uncertainty in state estimation.
+In settings where the robot faces significant resource constraints and accessing high-precision localization comes at a cost, the planner may have to rely primarily on less precise state estimates.
+Our key observation is that different tasks, and different portions of tasks require varying levels of precision in different regions: a robot navigating a crowded space might need precise localization near obstacles but can operate effectively with less precise state estimates in open areas.
 In this paper, we present a planning method for integrating task-specific uncertainty requirements directly into navigation policies.
 We introduce Task-Specific Uncertainty Maps (TSUMs), which abstract the acceptable levels of state estimation uncertainty across different regions.
 TSUMs align task requirements and environmental features using a shared representation space, generated via a domain-adapted encoder.
-Using TSUMs, we propose $\textbf{G}$eneralized $\textbf{U}$ncertainty $\textbf{I}$ntegration for $\textbf{D}$ecision-Making and $\textbf{E}$xecution (GUIDE), a policy conditioning framework that incorporates these uncertainty requirements into the robot's decision-making process.
-We find that TSUMs provide an effective way to abstract task-specific uncertainty requirements, and conditioning policies on TSUMs enables the robot to reason about the context-dependent value of certainty and adapt its behavior accordingly.
+Using TSUMs, we propose $\textbf{G}$eneralized $\textbf{U}$ncertainty $\textbf{I}$ntegration for $\textbf{D}$ecision-Making and $\textbf{E}$xecution (GUIDE), a policy-conditioning framework that incorporates these uncertainty requirements into the robot's decision-making process, enabling the robot to reason about the context-dependent value of certainty and adapt its behavior accordingly.
 We show how integrating GUIDE into reinforcement learning frameworks allows the agent to learn navigation policies that effectively balance task completion and uncertainty management without the need for explicit reward engineering.
 We evaluate GUIDE on a variety of real-world robotic navigation tasks and find that it demonstrates significant improvement in task completion rates compared to baseline methods that do not explicitly consider task-specific uncertainty.
-Evaluation videos and code are available at \hyperlink{https://guided-agents.github.io}{https://guided-agents.github.io}\footnote{Marine navigation dataset will be made available on the website after the anonymous review period.}.
+Experiments, code, dataset available at: \texttt{\hyperlink{https://guided-agents.github.io}{https://guided-agents.github.io}}.